chargetrip/clusterbuster/example/README.md

 ### Server

-You need to have PostgresQL install on you environment.
+You need to have PostgresQL installed on you environment.
 After that, create `.env` file and fill it with the following values:

 ```
 PGUSER=postgres